stormpath/stormpath-sdk-ios/README.md

 [StormpathConfiguration defaultConfiguration].APIURL = [[NSURL alloc] initWithString:@"http://localhost:3000"];
 ```

 *Note: As of the iOS 9 SDK, Apple has enabled App Transport Security by default.
 If you're developing against an `http` endpoint, you'll need to disable it.
-For production, you should *always* be using `https` for your API endpoints.*
+For production, you should always be using `https` for your API endpoints.*

 ## User registration

-In order to register a user, instantiate a `RegistrationModel`.
-By default, Stormpath Framework integrations will require an `email`, `password`, `givenName`, and `surname`, but this is configurable in the framework integration.
-Registering a user will not automatically log them in.
+In order to register a user, instantiate a `RegistrationModel` object.
+By default, Stormpath framework integrations require an `email`, `password`, `givenName`, and `surname`.

 ```Swift
 let account = RegistrationModel(email: "user@example.com", password: "ExamplePassword")